liao961120/post_migration/content/post/hugo_rss.md

 ---

 [Blogdown](https://github.com/rstudio/blogdown) makes it easy to create Hugo blogs or personal websites, and it is becoming more and more popular in the R community.
 Once the blog is created, people might want to submit their blogs' RSS feeds to [R-bloggers](https://www.r-bloggers.com/).
-But before that can happen, one must modify the RSS template to meet the [requirements](https://www.r-bloggers.com/add-your-blog/) of RSS submission.<!--more-->
+But before that can happen, one must modify the RSS template to meet the [requirements](https://www.r-bloggers.com/add-your-blog/) of RSS submission.

 Due to my successful experience in [creating a new Jekyll RSS template](/2018/08/02/rblogger-criteria.html) for my blog, I thought it would be easy to customize the RSS template of Hugo blogs to make it suitable for **R-bloggers**. _I was WRONG_.
 Hugo has stricter rules for modifying RSS templates[^jekyll], and it took me a while to figure out how to modify the **category/tag RSS templates**.